 This section of the Comprehensive Plan lays out the policies to be used in Ammon's future land use decisions.
 This section also contains the future land use map.
 The future land use map is a graphic representation of the policies within this chapter.
 The map is created by using the policies, existing land use patterns, proposed transportation systems, natural features such as the foothills and flood hazard areas/floodplains, population projections, and the ideas and opinions contributed during the citizen participation process.
-The comprehensive land use map can be found at http://public.citvofammon.us/weblink/Browse.aspx?startid=58742.
-Since the future land use map is a http://public.cityofammon.us/weblink/Browse.aspx?startid=58742.
+The comprehensive land use map can be found at www.cityofammon.us.
 Since the future land use map is a generalized representation of the following policies, the policies are controlling.
 The policies outlined in this chapter are to be consulted and used when staff, the Planning and Zoning Commission and the City Council are reviewing:

-- Requests for zoning changes, - Requests for annexations and initial zoning, - Plans and expenditures for expansion of major infrastructure such as water and sewer trunk lines and transportation facilities which encourage growth, - Plans for new major infrastructure such as parks, schools, and fire stations which will channel growth to certain locations, and - Requests or investments in major public buildings such as city halls, libraries, recreation centers or city center facilities.
+- · Requests for zoning changes, - Requests for annexations and initial zoning, - Plans and expenditures for expansion of major infrastructure such as water and sewer trunk lines and transportation facilities which encourage growth, - Plans for new major infrastructure such as parks, schools, and fire stations which will channel growth to certain locations, and - Requests or investments in major public buildings such as city halls, libraries, recreation centers or city center facilities.